Victualling Commissioners: Further activities

 By 1739 the various Victualling Office facilities cost the state £16,241 to maintain, in addition to expenses for the purchase of victuals.
 In 1747, during the War of the Austrian Succession, this had risen to £30,393.
 In due course facilities were consolidated into Victualling Yards each with several processes and related storehouses accommodated on a single site.
 The Yards had deep-water wharves and were accessible (wind and weather permitting) from the major anchorages used by the Fleet.
 Under normal circumstances, ships due to set sail were expected to come to the nearest Yard to be loaded up with provisions.
 These would include preserved foodstuffs designed to last weeks or even months: ship's biscuit, salted beef, salted pork, pease, oatmeal, butter, cheese and beer.
 Most of these items were transported and stored in casks, which were themselves manufactured by the Board in large numbers at its on-site cooperages.
 In addition, the Victualling Yards provided fresh meat, bread and other items to ships stationed in port.

 There was ongoing awareness of the need to stamp out corruption and improve quality.
-(In 1658 the crew of HMS Maidstone had demolished the Victualling Office at Rochester in protest at the foul quality of the food.
-Their captain Thomas Penrose refused to name any of the culprits.)
+In 1658 the crew of Maidstone pulled down part of the Victualling Office at Rochester in protest at the foul quality of the food.
+Their captain Thomas Penrose sent up twelve men that were on shore at the time saying that although they were good men, the victualler had said "the more they complained [about the food], the worse their victuals should be".
 The reason so much of the manufacturing process took place in-house was to guarantee a level of quality.
 It was far easier to gauge the quality of raw materials than it would have been to evaluate finished product bought in from other providers (some of whom were not so scrupulous).
 Therefore, the Commissioners oversaw not only supply, but manufacture: of beer from hops, of flour from grain, of meat from livestock.

 Though by no means perfect the system generally improved; if the food was of poor quality, at least there was plenty of it.
 Modern research has shown that the sailor's diet during the mid-eighteenth century contained nearly twice as many calories per day than was available to men on shore or in the British Army.
 The single largest contributor of calories was beer, of which the Victualling Board purchased sufficient quantity that each sailor could consume a ration of one gallon per day.
-Food - principally bread, pork, beef, peas and oatmeal - was provided by the Board as stores for up to six months at a time.
+Food – principally bread, pork, beef, peas and oatmeal – was provided by the Board as stores for up to six months at a time.
 By the late 1750s this diet was supplemented with portable soup.
 The quality of food was also slowly improved; by the period of the Napoleonic Wars only about 1% of supplies were actually condemned as unfit to eat.